YaleDataScience/old-site/_posts/2015-01-13-spring-2015-preview.md

 There has been a lot of [effort](http://haufler.org/2014/01/19/i-hope-i-dont-get-kicked-out-of-yale-for-this/) put into using numerical ratings to improve our understanding of Yale's courses.
 However, the review comments - which provide the richest information - have flown under the radar.
 For a course with high ratings, it's probably obvious that words like "good" and "recommend" will come up frequently.
 Similarly, for a course with a high workload, we'd expect to see terms like "hard" and "no sleep".

 But what do highly shopped courses look like?
 This is the most interesting question, since the actual action someone will take after looking at reviews is to add it to their OCS worksheet (or not).
 By the end of this post, you'll know what stuff to write to get people to sign up on OCS.
+If you aren't interested in the methods, just skip on down to the **[results](#result)**.

 ### Disclaimer
 Yale's course catalog has generated quite a bit of [data controversy](http://yaledailynews.com/blog/2014/01/22/ybb-closure-prompts-questions-about-data-rules/) over the year.
 We don't want to add to that.
 We won't display evaluations of individual courses or professors in ways that the University did not intend.
 If the names of any individuals or courses came up during the course of our analysis, they have been censored.
 We won't host any of Yale's data in our [Github repo](https://github.com/YaleDataScience/enroll) in accordance with University policy, but we can tell you how to get it yourselves.
 And we will.
 Right now.